sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 host    all    all    ::1/128    trust
 ```

+N.B.
+Running the GUI app **DaVinci Resolve Project Server** somehow seems to change the authentication method back to `md5`.
+The scripts might continue to run, but because they'll be throwing errors, the logging won't be accurate.
+As a workaround, *don't open this GUI app,* or you'll have to go back to the `pg_hba.conf` file and manually change these lines back to `trust` again.

 The script is designed to be run from a regular user account with admin privileges.
 It's neither necessary nor desirable to run this script from within either the `root` or `postgres` user accounts.

 Because the script generates `launchd` user agents, the backups and optimizations will only occur while logged into the same account from which the script was run.
 Stay logged into the same account.